jejacks0n/activeexperiment/README.md

 end
 ```

 That's it!
+When this experiment is encountered by different users, half<sup>&#8224;</sup> will get the red variant, half will get the blue variant, and each will always get the same.

-When this experiment is encountered by different users, half of them will get the red variant, half will get the blue variant, and each will always get the same.
+<small>&#8224; roughly half, for the statistically pedantic.</small>

 ## Download and Installation